RACC: Representation-Aware Coverage Criteria for LLM Safety Testing: Representation-Aware Coverage Criteria

 We formally define the set of targeted safety features $F_{safe} = \{1, \dots, n\}$ as the indices of these top-$n$ principal components.
-Based on representation engineering theories~\cite{zou2023representation,zhang2024adversarial}, these extracted dimensions can be interpreted as the primary semantic variations in the safety concept space.
-Leveraging concept activations, we explore representation-aware coverage criteria based on the distributions of concept activations in the test set.
+Leveraging concept activations, we build RACC based on the distributions of concept activations in the test set.